poweruser82/bungloo-plugins/README.md

 The number of unread posts appears as a badge on the Timeline icon in the sidebar.
 The last read post has a thick top border to let you know there are unread posts and you can start to scroll your timeline to read them.

-The unread count is updated every 1 second.
+The unread count updates every 1 second.

 # Requirements
 * [Bungloo](http://jabs.nu/bungloo) 1.4.0–1.4.3